-We trade commodity interests for certain client accounts which requires us to be registered with the CFTC as a CPO, a CTA and a swap firm.
-Additionally, our Advisory Affiliate TINTL is also registered as a CTA and Ameriprise Financial Services is registered with the CFTC as a CTA.
-Both of these entities have obtained membership with the NFA in connection with such registration.
+We trade commodity interests for certain client accounts which requires us to be registered with the United States Commodity Futures Trading Commission ("CFTC") as a CPO, a CTA and a swap firm.
+Additionally, Ameriprise Financial Services is registered with the CFTC as a CTA.
+Ameriprise has obtained membership with the NFA in connection with such registration.